AleksaMCode/AMx64/README.md

 </table>

 ### Addressing modes for data
-<p align="justify">The addressing mode indicates the manner in which the operand is presented or the addressing modes are the supported methods for accessing a value in memory usingthe address of a data item being accessed (read or written).
-This might include the nameof a variable or the location in an array.<p>
+<p align="justify">The addressing mode indicates the manner in which the operand is presented, or the addressing modes are the supported methods for accessing a value in memory using the address of a data item being accessed (read or written).
+This might include the name of a variable or the location in an array.<p>

 > **_NOTE:_**
 >